Minatureman13/basedai/README.md

 # check the balances of your wallet
 basedcli wallet balance
 ```
-3. Join as a Brain miner or validators with a compute key:
+3. Join as a Brain miner or validator with a compute key:
 ```bash
 # check the balances of your wallet
 basedcli wallet new_personalkey